bimlendra1234/FitFuel-AI-Diet-App/README.md

 Tables: users

-# 🥗 dietChartGenerator
+# 🥗 FitFuel-AI-Diet-App

-This project is the final submission for the **Deep Learning course**.
 It is a complete pipeline for generating **personalized diet charts** using a fine-tuned DistilGPT model trained on a custom diet dataset.
 The application takes into account individual user profiles including health conditions, preferences, and goals to generate tailored diet recommendations.

 ---